- Inhabitat – Green Design, Innovation, Architecture, Green Building - http://inhabitat.com -

-Honey bee populations around the world are in decline due to causes ranging from ‘super mites ‘ to Colony Collapse Disorder (CCD) and even cell phones – and if the insects disappear completely the planet’s ecosystems would be in peril.
-The issue has become so dire that now a team of Harvard and Northeastern University scientists are working on a swarm of miniature Robobee robots that could pollinate flowers and do the job of real bees if required.
+Honey bee populations around the world are in decline due to causes ranging from “super mites ” to Colony Collapse Disorder (CCD) and even cell phones —and if these insects disappear completely, the entire planet’s ecosystems would be in peril.
+The issue has become so dire that now a team of Harvard and Northeastern University scientists are working on a swarm of miniature Robobee robots that could pollinate flowers and do the job of real bees, if required.

 Speaking to Scientific American , the team leaders said: “In 2009 the three of us began to seriously consider what it would take to create a robotic bee colony.
 We wondered if mechanical bees could replicate not just an individual’s behavior but the unique behavior that emerges out of interactions among thousands of bees.
 We have now created the first RoboBees—flying bee-size robots—and are working on methods to make thousands of them cooperate like a real hive.”